lcgaravito/tailwind-firebase/README.md

 # webtailwind
 My first webpage with tailwindcss

-After doing "git clone" we must install the node packages.
+To run the project, after doing "git clone", we must install the node packages from the terminal:

-From the terminal:

 ``npm install ``